wpswings/woo-refund-and-exchange-lite/readme.txt

 16. API Settings.

 == Changelog ==

+= 4.1.1 - Released on 16 March 2023 =
+* New: Compatibility with the Latest WC (6.1.1) and WP (7.5.0)
+* Fix: RMA Policies for Tax Handling
+* Fix: Price on Refund Form based on the Coupon Functionality

 = 4.1.0 - Released on 20 January 2023 =
 * New: Compatibility with the Latest WC and WP